vladnediv/vladnediv/README.md

-### 👋 Hi, I'm Volodymyr Nedividov, a Software Engineer who specializes in <code>Backend Development</code>
+### 👋 Hi, I'm Volodymyr Nedividov, a Software Engineer who specializes in <code>Web Development</code>

-I build reliable and maintainable backend systems using the ASP.NET Core Framework with focus on clean architecture, long-term scalability, and solutions that are easy to extend and support.
+I build reliable and maintainable backend systems and web-apps using the ASP.NET Core Framework with focus on clean architecture, long-term scalability, and solutions that are easy to extend and support.

 <h4><a href="https://github.com/vladnediv/portfolio">💼 My Portfolio</a></h4>